The Call to Action

 Calls to Action for our Governments

-Declare water security a climate and health emergency
+Declare water security a climate and health emergency.

 Support early warning systems for floods, droughts, and waterborne disease outbreaks.